braze-inc/braze-docs/_includes/campaign_analytics.md

 ###### Limitations

-- Estimated Real Open Rate is being gradually rolled out and may not appear in your campaign analytics just yet.
+Estimated Real Open Rate is only available in campaigns, and is not reported in Current events.
+This metric is not retroactively calculated for campaigns launched before November 14, 2023.
-- Additionally, Estimated Real Open Rate is:
-   - Only available in campaigns
-   - Not reported in Current events
-   - Not retroactively calculated for past campaigns

 {% elsif include.channel == "in-app message" %}